JamiaHub/JAMIAHUB/README.md

 - tailwind.config.js
 - postcss.config.js

 Inside your components, you can directly write utility classes:
 <div className="text-center text-2xl font-bold">
   Hello from JAMIAHUB
 </div>

 # 🧪 Linting
-Lint the project:
+Lint the project: <br/>
 npm run lint

-# 🚧 Folder Suggestions (Optional Enhancements)
-If you want to expand the project: src/
-├── api/           # API calls (axios, fetch, etc.)
-├── hooks/         # Custom React Hooks
-├── context/       # Context providers
-├── utils/         # Helper functions
-├── pages/         # Page-level components
-└── components/    # Reusable UI components

 # 🤝 Contributing
-Contributions are welcome!
+Contributions are welcome! <br/>
 Feel free to open issues, submit PRs, or suggest improvements.

 # 📝 License
-This project is licensed under the MIT License — you are free to use, modify, and distribute it.
+This project is licensed under the MIT License — you are free to use, modify, and distribute it. <br/>

 👉 This version makes JamiaHub clearly your creation, while also showing off the tech stack you’ve mastered.
 Would you like me to also add a “Vision” section that explains JamiaHub’s mission (student collaboration, shared knowledge, community-driven platform)?
 That would make the README even more personal and inspiring.